microsoft/FluidFramework/components/experimental/multiview/constellation-model/README.md

-# @fluid-example/multiview-coordinate-model
+# @fluid-example/multiview-constellation-model

-The coordinate model is our implementation of the `ICoordinate` interface.
+The constellation model is our implementation of the `IConstellation` interface.